liferay/liferay-docs/develop/learning-paths/themes/articles/03-styling-your-theme-with-css/04-styling-the-content-div.markdown

 # Styling the Content Div

 The Content `<div>` is used to position and set the dimensions for the theme's content.
-Currently the Content `<div>` is pressed right up agianst the edge of the Wrapper, giving the theme a claustrophobic feel.
+Currently the Content `<div>` is pressed right up against the edge of the Wrapper, giving the theme a claustrophobic feel.
 It's time to give the content a little breathing room.